mohankumarpaluru/oracle-freetier-instance-creation/README.md

 5. Edit the **`oci.env`** file and fill in the necessary details.
 Refer [below for more information](https://github.com/mohankumarpaluru/oracle-freetier-instance-creation#environment-variables) `oci.env` fields.

+	You can also use run the `setup_env.sh` script to interactively generate the `oci.env` file with your desired configuration:

+    ```bash
+    ./setup_env.sh
+    ```

+    This script will guide you through the process of configuring your instance settings, including the instance name, compute shape, optional Gmail notifications, and more.

+    > [!Note]
+    > If an `oci.env` file already exists, the script will create a backup of the current file as `oci.env.bak`.

 ## Run

 Once the setup is complete, run the `setup_init.sh` script from the project directory.
 This script installs the required dependencies and starts the Python program in the background.